-As part of the certification decision process, the CB shall review the audit program and take into consideration the need for an on-site special audit and any changes required to the audit program based on risk and the outcome of the audit.

-It remains the responsibility of the CB to ensure a proper and robust audit process and make an informed certification decision.
-Where the outcome of the remote audit is to maintain (re-) certification, the certificate shall be updated to reference that a Full Remote Audit was conducted.
-Following an on-site audit (full on-site or via the ICT Audit approach), the certificate shall be updated and the reference to Full Remote Audit removed.
+- a) As part of the certification decision process, the CB shall review the audit program and take into consideration the need for an on-site special audit and any changes required to the audit program based on risk and the outcome of the audit. - b) It remains the responsibility of the CB to ensure a proper and robust audit process and make an informed certification decision.
+Where the outcome of the remote audit is to maintain (re-) certification, the certificate shall be updated to reference that a Full Remote Audit was conducted by adding the following reference "Audit delivery: Full Remote Audit due to a serious event".
+Following the next regular audit (full on-site or via the ICT Audit Approach), the certificate shall be updated, and the reference to Full Remote Audit removed. - c) In the case of a full remote audit being delivered for Category FII, under normal circumstances, a reference shall be added on the certificate as follows: "Audit delivery: Full Remote Audit".
+In the case of a serious event, 3.5.3 (b) above shall apply.